omarubilla/3D-Cube/README.md

 $ calibrate.SaveCalibrationData('calibration_data', intrinsics, distortion, new_intrinsics, roi)
 ```

-use ARImagePoseTracker.py to run it
+paste the ARTrackerImage to the other side of your cardboard, hold it up to the camera, and use ARImagePoseTracker.py to spawn the 3D cube.
 ``` ruby
 $ python3 ARImagePoseTracker.py
 ```